cloudflare/cloudflare-docs/content/workers/wrangler/migration/v1-to-v2/wrangler-legacy/commands.md

   - Perform on a specific environment specified as `$ENVIRONMENT_NAME`.

 - `--preview` {{<prop-meta>}}optional{{</prop-meta>}}
   - Interact with a preview namespace instead of production.
-Pass this to use your `wrangler.toml`’s `kv_namespaces.preview_id` instead of `kv_namespaces.id`
+Pass this to use your `wrangler.toml`'s `kv_namespaces.preview_id` instead of `kv_namespaces.id`

 {{</definitions>}}